History of Christmas Eve: Polish Christmas Wafer

 During the 17th century, it spread from there and was emblematic — especially since the 19th-century partitioning of Poland — of the country becoming independent again.
 During WWII, families would send pieces of oplatek to relatives dispersed around the world wherever they were.

 It might be good health or a request for forgiveness for his shortcomings.
-His wife breaks off a piece and eats it, then returning the blessing and shares the wafer with her husband.
+His wife breaks off a piece and eats it, then returns the blessing and shares the wafer with her husband.
 The ceremony continues with older relatives, guests, and children from oldest to youngest.

 Christmas Eve Tradition

 An old tradition asserts that during the original Holy Night, the animals could speak with a human voice in memory of that first Christmas, though only colored wafers are given to the farm animals.